Understanding Sugar Glider Purring VS Hissing Sound Guide

 3. Providing Appropriate Environmental Enrichment: Once you’ve identified the triggers, it’s time to provide your sugar glider with appropriate environmental enrichment.
 This could include adding hiding spots, climbing structures, and toys to keep them mentally stimulated and reduce stress levels.

-See also Do Sugar Gliders Smell
+See also How Often Do Sugar Gliders Poop

 Singing: Loneliness Calling Out